amoe/acceleratedcpp/chapter-notes.md

 What does this mean?
 "The use of public says that...
 GradStudent inherits the public interface of CoreStudent, which becomes part of the public interface to GradStudent".
 What happens if we don't?

+They introduce the `protected` access specifier which works as you would expect.